cowley05/DropwizardExample/README.md

 this will usually be down to folder structure which has to be:

 src -> main -> java -> x.y -> Z.java

+#Versions
+java version at time of building: 1.8

+gradle version: 2.5